tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

     echo "This is another rule"
 ```

-If we type again `make` it will output the same as before.
-We can invoke a specific rule like this:
+If we type again `make` it will output the same as before, but we can execute a specific rule like this:

 ```bash
 make hello